vcz-fr/Meetup-Notes/meetups/okiwi-bdx/2019-04-16_You-know-nothing-software-quality.md

 ## Notes

-Special thanks to the host [Arthur Magne](https://twitter.com/ArthurMagne) who provided the slides after the presentation.
+Special thanks to the speaker [Arthur Magne](https://twitter.com/ArthurMagne) who provided the slides after the presentation.